persunde/persunde.github.io/blogposts/How to create a free static website with Github Pages.md

 # How to create a free static website with Github Pages

 You can get your own personal website at no cost.
-All you need to buy is your own domain and you are covered.
+And if you want to have your own personal domain, all you need to do is buy is your own domain and you are covered!
-The only issue is that the website has to be static, with no server side logic, except to serve the static files.
+There is one caveat, your website has to be made up of only static  files with no server side logic.
+This works well, for blogs, Single Page Applications, o

 You can do this through Github Pages, or the equivalent Gitlab Pages.
 In this guide we will use Gihub Pages.